glutanimate/PDFMtEd/README.md

 **Required:**

-- [YAD](http://sourceforge.net/projects/yad-dialog/): graphical front-end for bash scripts, a Zenity fork
+- [YAD](http://sourceforge.net/projects/yad-dialog/): graphical front-end for bash scripts, a Zenity fork; provided by Webupd8 PPA
 - [ExifTool](http://www.sno.phy.queensu.ca/~phil/exiftool/): general purpose metadata editing application and library
-- [qpdf](http://qpdf.sourceforge.net/): command-line program that does structural, content-preserving transformations on PDF files; used in this Project to attempt to restore broken PDF files and purge PDF files of residual metadata
+- [qpdf](http://qpdf.sourceforge.net/): command-line program that does structural, content-preserving transformations on PDF files; used in this project to restore broken PDF files and purge documents of residual metadata
 - Python 2.7 is required for the thumbnailer and thumbnail preview to work.
 This should be installed on your system by default.

 **Recommended:**